 Christmas Tree Idea #1: For high visual impact, take into account the color of your tree’s foliage when selecting your ornaments.
 Place larger balls in the interior of the tree and smaller ones on the outside to create a sense of depth.

-Elsewhere in the gardens, a pair of smaller trees, featuring pink, silver and white balls, mimic the theme established by the soft pink poinsettias at their base.
-Today, the many new poinsettia varieties offer a wealth of ideas for holiday decorating.
+Elsewhere in the gardens, a pair of smaller trees, featuring pink, silver and white balls, mimic the theme established by the poinsettias at their base.
+These days, the many new poinsettia varieties can provide a wealth of ideas for holiday decorating.

 Christmas Tree Idea #2: Place live flowers at the base of your tree and coordinate the color with your ornaments.

 Below, another tree in the Main Conservatory is a cool mix of blues and silvers.
 But, the pink poinsettias and anthuriums at its base warm up the pastel palette.

 Christmas Tree Idea #3: Warm ‘cool’ colors like blues and silvers with soft pinks and reds.

 When it comes to perspective, the size and shape ornaments you choose can make your tree either appear taller or wider.
 The long, dangling ornaments on the tree below make it look taller.
 And the white cyclamen at its base make the red color ‘pop.’